aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

 created, the `PhysicalResourceId` returned from the `Create` operation is stored by AWS CloudFormation and assigned to the logical ID defined for this resource in the template.
 If a `Create` operation returns without a `PhysicalResourceId`, the framework will use `RequestId` as the default.
-This may be sufficient for "pseudo-resources" such as resources that only represent query data.
+This is sufficient for various cases such as "pseudo-resources" which only query data.

 For `Update` and `Delete` operations, the resource event will always include the current `PhysicalResourceId` of the resource.